Mesothelioma Treatment

 Palliative care options for mesothelioma include:

-• PleurX Catheter: Pleural mesothelioma patients often have pleural effusions (fluid buildup in the lung lining).
-A PleurX catheter allows patients to drain the effusions at home instead of going to a hospital.
+• PleurX Catheter: Allows patients to drain pleural effusions (fluid buildup in the lung lining) at home instead of going to a hospital.

-• Pleurodesis: This allows doctors to seal the lung lining to prevent fluid buildup and can ease symptoms like shortness of breath.
+• Pleurodesis: Doctors seal the lung lining to prevent effusions, easing symptoms like shortness of breath.

-• Thoracentesis/Paracentesis: These allow doctors to remove fluid from the lining of the lung or abdomen.
-Doctors insert a thin needle into the site where the fluid has built up and drain it.
+• Thoracentesis/Paracentesis: Doctors remove fluid from the lining of the lung or abdomen using a thin needle.

-• Surgeries: Minor surgeries can be used to reduce the size of tumors and ease symptoms.
+• Surgeries: Minor surgeries can reduce the size of tumors and relieve symptoms.

 Free Mesothelioma Doctor Match for Veterans